-ArtPrize to lend name to Dallas fest
+ArtPrize to lend name, expertise to new Dallas festival

 Now it's a brand.